Gin and Tonic Punch

 • Combine 2 tablespoons lavender to 1 1/12 cups gin.
 The longer the lavender sits in the gin, the stronger the taste and smell.
 For this, you can do anywhere from 5-24 hours.
 After 5 hours you will be able to smell and taste the lavender.

-• Once everything is infused, add the ingredients into a punch bowl with 32 ounces tonic water crushed ice right before serving
+• Add the rest of the ingredients into a punch bowl with 32 ounces of tonic water crushed ice right before serving

 Nutrition